NerdNu/LovedUp/README.md

- * If two players `/love` each other, or if they hit each other with projectiles, then they "match" and each player sees a message with the name of the their admirer and a firework effect.
+ * If two players `/love` each other, or if they hit each other with projectiles, then they "match" and each player sees a message with the name of their admirer and a firework effect.

    * Sent `/love` and projectile hits are remembered until the two parties match or the server restarts.